IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/09_example-displays.md

 The 3 selected angle bins appear as separate panels.
 The energy attribute values (either the LABLAXIS value or the FIELDNAM value, along with the UNITS value) are used to label the y-axis on each panel.
 The energy support_data variable is attached to the data variable via the DEPEND_1 attribute.

-The z-axis (color bar) is labeled with selected values from theÂ *H+ angle label variable*Â that is attached to the data variable via the LABL_PTR_2 attribute.
+The z-axis (color bar) is labeled with selected values from the *H+ angle label variable*Â that is attached to the data variable via the LABL_PTR_2 attribute.
 The z-axis units come from the data variable UNITS attributes.

 **H+ number flux for 12 angles and 3 selected energy bins**

 The 3 selected energy bins appear as separate panels.
 The angle attribute values (either the LABLAXIS value or the FIELDNAM value, along with the UNITS value) are used to label the y-axis on each panel.
 The angle support_data variable is attached to the data variable via the DEPEND_2 attribute.

-The z-axis (color bar) is labeled with selected values from theÂ *H+ energy label variable*Â that is attached to the data variable via the LABL_PTR_1 attribute.
+The z-axis (color bar) is labeled with selected values from the *H+ energy label variable*Â that is attached to the data variable via the LABL_PTR_1 attribute.
 The z-axis units come from the data variable UNITS attributes.

 Return to Table of Contents: [Table of Contents](00_Table_of_Contents.md)